Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Overview of Training Instabilities and the Self-Stabilization Mechanism

 \section{Overview of Training Instabilities and the Self-Stabilization Mechanism}

-\looseness -1 The underlying mechanism of warmup is intimately tied to training instabilities.
+One important underlying mechanism of warmup is intimately tied to training instabilities.
 These training instabilities, often referred to as `catapults' \cite{lewkowycz2020large,cohen2021gradient}, arise when the learning rate $\eta$ exceeds a critical threshold $\eta_c$, where both $\eta$ and $\eta_c$ generally change with time.
+The critical learning rate $\eta_c$ is influenced by a variety of factors, including the choice of optimizer \cite{cohen2021gradient,cohen2022adaptive}, mini-batch size \cite{wu2018sgd,cohen2022adaptive}, and model properties such as depth, width, parameterization, and initialization \cite{kalra2023phase,kalra2023universal}.
+For a detailed overview of instability thresholds, see \Cref{appendix:instability_thresholds}.

 When the instability threshold is exceeded ($\eta > \eta_c$), two cases arise: (i) if the learning rate is higher than the instability threshold but smaller than a maximum stable learning rate (which varies with time), i.e., $\eta_c < \eta < \eta_{\text{max}}$, training stabilizes through a self-stabilization process and training continues, (ii) if the learning rate exceeds this maximum stable learning rate $\eta > \eta_{\text{max}}$, training experiences severe instabilities.
-For SGD, these can result in training divergence, characterized by the loss increasing to infinity, whereas for Adam, training may cease, resulting in a training failure, where the loss fails to improve significantly over its initial value.
+For SGD, these can result in training divergence, characterized by the loss increasing to infinity.
+For Adam, training may cease, resulting in a training failure, where the loss fails to improve significantly over its initial value, as we demonstrate in \Cref{section:phase_diagrams_warmup}.